 The 5,495-hectare Apollo gold project is centered on the RWSZ, which contains the historic Rivière Waswanipi gold showing.
 The showing has returned grades of 2.36 g/t gold over one meter.

 In 1987, Finnith Exploration recovered gold grains in over 60 percent of its till samples.
 The following year Inco completed a till sampling program which yielded several gold values between 0.5 g/t gold and 4.94 g/t gold.
 Between 2004 and 2006, mapping programs conducted by previous operators identified geology that was similar to the Sunday Lake deformation zone, which hosts the Detour Lake mine.

 In 2017, Tarku initiated an exploration program on the property.
 The program included ground and airborne till, humus and rock sampling.
 The company collected 80 till and humus samples over 19 kilometers across the property.

-From the program, Tarku identifies a 6 km wide favourable zone along the regional Rivière Waswanipi shear zone (RWSZ) that may be the source of the gold grains sampled in 2017.
-Three targets within that 6 km stretch, (Apollo XI, Apollo XII and Apollo XV) were considered priorities for the upcoming work phases as they were corresponding to magnetic highs associated with carbonate-hematite-magnetite alteration along or near the regional gold-bearing RWSZ.
+From the program, Tarku identified a six-kilometer-wide favorable zone along the regional RWSZ that may be the source of the gold grains sampled in 2017.
+Three targets within that six-kilometer stretch, (Apollo XI, Apollo XII and Apollo XV) were considered priorities for the upcoming work phases as they were corresponding to magnetic highs associated with carbonate-hematite-magnetite alteration along or near the regional gold-bearing RWSZ.

 Atlas (100% Tarku)